The Profession and the Program

 1. Apply for and achieve admission to Temple College.

-2. Hold a high school diploma or a High School Equivalency (HSE), including GED.
-(High school seniors may enroll but they must hold a high school diploma and be 18 years old to become eligible for certification.)
+2. Provide documentation of a high school diploma or a High School Equivalency (HSE), including GED.
+(High School seniors may enroll but they must hold a high school diploma and be 18 years old to become eligible for certification.)